 Center for Instructional Support

-The U.S. Department of Education Green Ribbon Schools recognition program honors exemplary schools and districts that reduce environmental impact and costs, improve health and wellness, and deliver effective environmental and sustainability education that incorporates STEM, civics, and green career pathways.
-Each year, Massachusetts selects one or more schools or districts to honor at the state level; those honorees are then elevated to the U.S. Department of Education where they will have the opportunity to be honored as a national Green Ribbon School/District.
+The Massachusetts Green Ribbon Schools recognition program honors exemplary schools and districts that reduce environmental impact and costs, improve health and wellness, and deliver effective environmental and sustainability education that incorporates STEM, civics, and green career pathways.
+Each year, Massachusetts selects one or more schools or districts to honor at the state level.

-The 2025 Green Ribbon Schools program is closed for the 2024-25 school year.
-Applications will open this fall for the 2025-26 school year.
+The 2026 Green Ribbon Schools program has closed for this year.
+Applications for the 2026-27 school year will open in the Fall.

 Resources